ben-westphal/buildkite-parser/README.md

 Or you can throw a buildkite pipeline in there to have a play with.

+To test a built vsix file run `npm run build-version` and then take the vsix file from the dist directory and run

+`code --install-extension /dist/buildkite-parse-0.0.4.vsix`

 ## Building from source

 `npm run build-version` will compile a vsix file that can be used in vscode.